Reddevil811/Ubuntu-Setup-Scripts/README.md

 Additional scripts to built libraries from source:
 * `Build-ML.sh` - Compiles commonly used ML/DL libraries from source, so that it is optimized to run on your computer
 * `Build-OpenCV.sh` - Compiles the latest tag of OpenCV+Contrib from source on your machine with focus on optimization of execution of OpenCV code.
+* `Nvidia-Cuda-Cudnn` - Instructions to install the correct Nvidia Driver, CUDA and CUDNN with the appropriate version of tensorflow.

 ## Major Alterations
 * Default python will be changed to Anaconda, with the latest Python 3.
 Anaconda Python will be installed in `/opt/anaconda3/` so that it is accessible by multiple users